TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::{prf:example}

 We will verify that the symmetric matrix $A = \begin{pmatrix} 1 & 0 & 1\\0 & 1  & 2 \\ 1 & 2 & 5 \end{pmatrix}$
-is diagonalizable and has mutually orthogonal eigenvectors.
+is diagonalisable and has mutually orthogonal eigenvectors.

 We first compute the characteristic polynomial.